 Last August I took a road trip to Mount Rushmore and back.
-We drove through Wisconsin and the first stop of the trip was Janesville to see Bessie the Cow — a 16-foot-tall, 20-foot-long, one-ton fiberglass giant cow statue.
+My friend and I drove through Wisconsin and the first stop of the trip was Janesville to see Bessie the Cow — a 16-foot-tall, 20-foot-long, one-ton fiberglass giant cow statue.
 I was moo-ved to check it out!

-This roadside attraction was constructed in the 1960s and originally watched guard outside of the Oasis Restaurant, Motel and Cheese Shop.
+This Wisconsin roadside attraction was constructed in the 1960s and originally watched guard outside of the Oasis Restaurant, Motel and Cheese Shop.
 In 2006 the Oasis was closed and demolished, leaving the poor bovine homeless.
-Luckily the public spoke and Bessie was moved to her new spot, in the parking lot outside of a Del Taco where she proudly greets visitors who pass.
+Luckily the public spoke and the Janesville Cow was moved to her new spot, in the parking lot of a strip mall, where she proudly greets visitors who pass.
 (And allows them to milk her!)

 I even tried my hand at milking the cattle…too bad I didn’t have a big enough glass!
 Oh well, maybe I will find one for next time.